 I am a chartered town planner, a qualified mediator and a trained facilitator.
 After fifteen years working as a town planner in Scottish local authorities and community housing development in Indonesia, I established Nick Wright Planning in 2004.

 For me, planning is about shaping our environment for the future.
 That needs imagination, creativity and a desire to positively embrace change and risk.

 I can’t do all that on my own.
 So I work with communities, activists, businesses, artists, civil servants, young people, architects, other planners, Councillors and all the other people who create places and make them tick.

-The map below will give you a flavour of the 200+ projects that I’ve been involved with since 2004.
+The map below will give you a flavour of the 250+ projects that I’ve been involved with since 2004.
 If you want to find out more, I’d love to hear from you.
-If I can’t help you, the chances are that I know someone who can.
+If I can’t help you, the chances are that I can point you in the right direction.